-Last month we discussed about the launch of Amazon Quicksight, analytics for Messenger bots, application of machine learning in Google Translate and Intel’s Nervana strategy.
-In this post we’ll cover December’s hot news and events from the data analytics and cloud computing field.
+Earlier we discussed about the launch of Amazon Quicksight, analytics for a) Messenger bots, b) application of machine learning in Google Translate and c) Intel’s Nervana strategy.
+In this post, PromptCloud will cover the latest news and events from the data analytics and cloud computing field.

 On 15th December, Nokia announced that they would be acquiring U.S. based IP analytics vendor Deepfield.
 According to the Finnish company, the cloud service providers and large enterprises don’t have much idea about what’s going on with their network.
 Hence, this deal will enable Nokia to extend its leadership in real-time, analytics-driven network and service automation by delivering advanced solutions that can provide insights on network and application.
 This can also be applied to better protect networks from distributed denial-of-service (DDoS) attacks.